Elvis Is Back!: Recording

+Content

-ContentElvis Is Back! represented a new sound for Presley; it moved him further toward pop music, a direction he continued to take over much of the decade.
+Elvis Is Back! represented a new sound for Presley; it moved him further toward pop music, a direction he continued to take over much of the decade.
 The album features a mixture of genres, including rock, rhythm and blues and pop ballads.
 Critics generally agreed that Presley had acquired a "deeper, harder voice quality", and said his interpretations were "increasingly sophisticated".
 The album includes a variety of material; Presley and the session musicians, known as "The Nashville A-Team", had the benefit of recording equipment that was state-of-the-art for its time.
 Elvis Is Back! was the first Presley album to be released in stereo.
 The album's front cover shows Presley standing in front of a blue stage curtain, dressed in an Army trench coat and smiling as he glances to his left.
 The back cover features an image of Presley grinning; he is dressed in an Army regulation fatigue jacket and cap.
 The inside of the gatefold cover features fifteen photographs of Presley taken at various times during his Army service.

 The album contains twelve tracks; it opens with "Make Me Know It".
 The second track is a cover of "Fever", which Presley based on Peggy Lee's version, although his recording incorporates finger-snapping and the sounds of the two percussionists are divided between the two channels of the stereo mix.
 On "The Girl of My Best Friend", Presley is supported with doo-wop backing vocals by The Jordanaires.
 The fourth track is "I Will Be Home Again", a slow ballad performed as a duet with Charlie Hodge.
 The fifth track is "Dirty, Dirty Feeling", a song characterized by its "raunchy rock sound" and satirical humor; it was written by Leiber and Stoller, and had been previously discarded from the soundtrack of King Creole.
 The final track on side one is "Thrill of Your Love", on which Presley is accompanied by Cramer on the piano.

 The second side opens with "Soldier Boy", which features a change of key in the chorus.
 This is followed by "Such a Night", which has saxophone accompaniment by Randolph.
 The next track is the blues number "It Feels So Right", which features lead guitar and heavy use of percussion.
 The following track is "Girl Next Door Went A-Walking", which was brought in by Moore.
 The album closes with the rhythm and blues songs "Like a Baby" and "Reconsider Baby".
 Presley played the lead guitar on both tracks, the latter of which features long saxophone and piano solos.